mongodb/stitch-ios-sdk/contrib/README.md

 3. Add the appropriate dependencies as you would any other pod based project.
 4. Run `pod install`.
 5. Add the XCTest associated with your module to the appropriate scheme.
+6. Update the scripts in the `contrib` directory to include the newly added module.
+This includes documentation generation, version bumping, linting projects, linting pods, and publishing pods.

 ### Working with SwiftLint
 This project uses SwiftLint to lint source files.
 CocoaPods includes SwiftLint as a dependency and the projects are set up such that each project will automatically lint its source files.